sheisc/COMP9024/Strings/BoyerMooreGoodSuffix/README.md

 When a mismatch occurs at pattern[4] != text[i+4],
 the Boyer-Moore algorithm will use shiftTable[4+1] to shift the pattern to the right.

-The shift value in the element shiftTable[5] should be 6, rather than 3.
+The shift value in the element shiftTable[5] should be 6, rather than 3 (resulting in unnecessary comparisons).

 Reason:
 ```sh